melanietai/inventory-tracking-system-web-app/README.md

 My app is deployed on [Replit](https://replit.com/@MelanieTai/inventory-tracking-system-web-app)

 ## Database
 This web app uses SQLite as database because Replit only supports SQLite.
-This web app was originally built using PostgreSQL as database but was changed to SQLite to simplify deployment to Replit.
-If this web app is deployed to Heroku or AWS, I will choose PostgreSQL as database.
+This web app was originally built using PostgreSQL as database but changed to SQLite to simplify deployment to Replit.
+SQLite database is currently stored in the repository for rapid deployment.
+In a real production system, if my web app is deployed to Heroku or AWS, I will choose PostgreSQL as database.

 ## Features